stefanovic80/geompy/README.md

-among them, the following classes
+among them, each one of the following classes draws a specific geometric locus

 ### - [point](#draw-a-point)